 |Snowflake Coral – A Threat to Biodiversity|

-Coral polyps are the individual corals that are found on the calcium carbonate exoskeletons of their ancestors.
+Coral polyps are individual corals that are found on the calcium carbonate exoskeletons of their ancestors.
 Corals can be found in all the oceans but the biggest coral reefs are mostly found in the clear, shallow waters of the tropics and subtropics.
 The largest of these coral reef systems, The Great Barrier Reef in Australia, the largest coral reef is more than 1,500 miles long.

 This article will discuss the different characteristics of Coral reefs and its types.
-The topic, ‘Coral Reefs’ is an important topic for the IAS Exam as it is included in the Geographical subject that is an important part of both UPSC prelims and Mains.
+The topic, ‘Coral Reefs’ is an important topic for the IAS Exam as it is included in the Geographical subject that is an important part of both UPSC Prelims and Mains.
 Candidates can also download the notes PDF at the end of this article.

-Factors affecting Coral Reefs
+Factors Affecting Coral Reefs

 - Extreme climate conditions: High temperature of water leads to the declination of these corals as they cannot survive in high temperature.
 As estimated by scientists, most of the coral reefs of the world will soon decline with the increasing rates of ocean warming.